olegmihalap/ai-challenge-2/task-2/report.md

 Then after all phases finished I walked thourh the app to check how it works and how much it meets task requirements

-I spend 50 credits to generate app using chatGPT prompts, and then 50 credits to fix bug, wrong logic and behavior.
+I spend 50 credits to generate app using chatGPT prompts, and then 50 credits to fix bug, wrong logic and behavior and to update functionality

 ### Notes
 Lovable birns credits very fast, even for simple tasks.